dyc3/senior-design/visualization-design.typ

   caption: "Class Diagram Explaining How a Component using React and D3.js is Rendered to the DOM" ) <Figure::DOM-class-visualization>

-== Hosting

-Due to time constraints, the visualization will be self-hosted on the user's machine.
-If needed, a subdomain of OpenTogetherTube can be established at a later time.

 == Frameworks/Libraries

 The visualization must be ready before the innovation exposition on April 26 and is not the main focus of the project.
 With this in mind D3.js, Grafana, and React have been selected for development.